"Nothing in life is to be feared, it is only to be understood. Now is the time to understand more, so that we may fear less." – Marie Curie

-Sara also leads CHI’s work on the Colorado Health Observation Regional Data Service (CHORDS).
-CHORDS is a Network of health and public health partners in the metro Denver area working together to use electronic health record data to support public health monitoring and evaluation.
-In this role, she facilitates CHORDS governance activities and oversees Network development and expansion.
+Most recently, Sara served as Managing Director of Research, Evaluation, and Consulting, supporting the development and execution of all the work we do at CHI.
+She provided strategic support and facilitation for the Metro Denver Partnership for Health (MDPH), a multisector collaboration to advance health in the metro Denver area.
+She also led CHI’s work on the Colorado Health Observation Regional Data Service (CHORDS), a network of health and public health partners working together to use electronic health record data to support public health monitoring and evaluation.
+She facilitated CHORDS governance activities and oversaw network development and expansion.

-Sara earned a bachelor’s degree from DePaul University and a master’s degree from the University of Chicago.
-An Illinois native, Sara relocated to Colorado with her family in 2010.
+Sara earned a bachelor’s degree from DePaul University and a master’s degree in health administration and policy from the University of Chicago.

 - Colorado Health IT Roadmap

 - The Anti-Hunger Community Toolkit

 - The Value of Partnership: How Colorado's Co-Responder Programs Enhance Access to Behavioral Health Care

 - Colorado Infant and Early Childhood Mental Health Needs Assessment

 Skills: Facilitation and convening, evaluation, data and information governance, needs assessment.